lovullo/tame/README.md

 developed as a supporting library.

+## "Current"
+The current state of the project as used in production is found in `src/current/`.
+The environment surrounding the development of this project resulted in a bit of a mess, which is being refactored into `src/` as it is touched.
+Documentation is virtually non-existent.

 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free